 She even invites a group of Chicago food people out to her farm each year to see her methods and witness a slaughter of one of her animals.
 Yes, many of the animals on her farm will end up on someone’s plate.
-But she works hard to ensure they live a relatively happy and long life they can before that happens.
+But she works hard to ensure they live a relatively happy and long life before that happens.

 Until I make the plunge into vegetarianism, I will buy Snyder’s meat—most of which costs $10 a pound by the piece—because I think she is different, caring and worth supporting.
 Her pork also happens to be so flavorful and expensive that you have to use it sparingly.